 - Please note that elderly donkeys may require special dietary attention.
 Dental disease and/or other health problems may mean that older donkeys have trouble chewing long strands of straw/hay and therefore they may require supplementary feeding to provide an alternative fibre source.
-Products should be high in fibre and suitable for laminitics.
 Short-chop products (high in fibre and already chopped up) may assist in these cases.

-Continually assess your donkey's body condition and make changes to its diet accordingly.
+Continually assess your donkey's body condition and make changes to the diet accordingly.
 Please consult your vet should you have any questions or concerns.